 This is much easier to do now due to the technology at your fingertips, with advances in artificial intelligence (AI) making it simple to analyze data collected online to highlight the target audience and see what issues will resonate with customers the best.
 On top of this, cognitive technology offers the ability to cover several channels simultaneously, improving campaign visibility and better forging customer connections.

 With cognitive marketing being so effective and now much easier to make the most of, marketers need to be including it in their strategies to create campaigns that fully target the intended audiences.
-Here are just a few reasons why this is the case:

-Puts the full focus on the customer
+1. Puts the full focus on the customer

-Creates more effective campaigns
+2. Creates more effective campaigns

 Focusing campaigns on problems that aren't based on real customer experiences can ultimately lead to a lack of brand loyalty as customers are more likely to impulse buy products that they don't actually need.
 This can result in negative feelings towards a brand and limit repeat purchases, as well as damage advocacy.

 Instead, cognitive marketing allows for the creation of campaigns that follow the path customers do in order to fill their emotional needs.
 You can base campaigns on problems that not only exist but are already in the consciousness of target customers, offering a solution that is required and boosting positive sentiment.
 This ultimately makes sure campaigns are more effective from initial contact, right through to purchase or repurchase.

 3. Simplifies personalization